European Values Center for Security Policy is a civic association.

 In European Values Center for Security Policy, she was active as a project manageress and for several years she was taking part in its programme preparation.
 Currently she works for the Family and Montessori centre 4bears which she co-founded (Elaaga, o.s.) four years ago.
 She is in charge of PR and communication and also of the programme of the centre.
 Before that she worked at the department of internal and external communication of one of the big Czech banks and also worked in the Czech media (ČTK, iDnes, Lidové noviny) for five years.
 Jana graduated from the Media Studies and Journalism at FSS MU and FSV UK.
 She spent one semester studying abroad via the internship programme at the Freie Universität in Berlin.
 She has two children.

 Chairman of the Executive Board

 Originally from: Brno

-In the European Values he used to take part in financial management and fundraising.
+In European Values Center for Security Policy, he used to take part in financial management and fundraising.
 After several years working in the purchasing department of the leading global petrochemical company he now works as a Chief Operating Officer for Ariba Inc. He achieved his title of Engineer at the Czech-French Program MFTAP L’Adminitration Pubique/Public Administration and his Master’s at Palackého Univesity in Olomouc (Applied Economy).